-ISAJET [10] and PYTHIA [11] are used to generate the SUSY mass spectrum, to simulate events and the hadronisation and fragmentation to final state particles for the signal and the SUSY background.
-PYTHIA is used for the simulation of the SM backgrounds, with the exception of the Zbb background generated using CompHEP [12].
+ISAJET [10] (version 7.69) and PYTHIA [11] (version 6.225) are used to generate the SUSY mass spectrum, to simulate events and the hadronisation and fragmentation to final state particles for the signal and the SUSY background.
+PYTHIA is used for the simulation of the SM backgrounds, together with CompHEP [12] for the case of the Zbb background.
 The parton density functions (PDFs) in the proton are taken from the so-called CTEQ5 distributions.
 The signal cross-sections are computed using HIGLU and HQQ whereas the SUSY background cross-section is evaluated using PROSPINO [13].
-In the SM backgrounds, the Z bosons (W bosons in the case of the $t\bar{t}$ backgrounds events) are forced to decay to electrons or muons or taus, and in the case of decay to taus, the taus are subsequently forced to decay to electrons or muons.
-A pre-selection at generator level is applied, requiring an $e^+e^-\mu^+\mu^-$ final state with $p_T^{\rm e}(p_T^{\mu}) > 5$ (3) GeV/c and $|\eta| < 2.5$.
+In the SM backgrounds, the Z bosons (W bosons in the case of the tt backgrounds events) are forced to decay to electrons or muons or taus, and in the case of decay to taus, the taus are subsequently forced to decay to electrons or muons.
+A pre-selection at generator level is applied, requiring an e+e- $\mu^+\mu^-$ final state with p_T^{μ} (p_T^{μ}) > 5 (3) GeV/c and $|\eta| < 2.5$.

-The CMS detector response is simulated using FAMOS [14] with the effects of the low luminosity pile-up included.
+The CMS detector response is simulated using FAMOS [14] (version 1.4.0) with the effects of the low luminosity pile-up included.
 The off-line reconstruction of electrons and muons is performed using standard FAMOS algorithms.
 A muon candidate is defined as a track extending from the central tracking system to the outer muon system, and an electron candidate is defined as a supercluster in the electromagnetic calorimeter (ECAL) with an associated track.

 A first and compulsory condition for the events is to satisfy the CMS Level-1 (hardware) trigger conditions and the filtering of the software High Level Trigger (HLT) [15].
-For the two electrons and two muons case, it is found that taking the logical "OR" of the di-muon and di-electron triggers yields a high signal efficiency while suppressing the rate for the SM largest background, namely tt.
+For the two electrons and two muons case, it is found that taking the logical "OR" of the di-muon and di-electron triggers yields a high signal efficiency while suppressing the rate for the SM largest background, namely $t\bar{t}$.
 The use of single electron and single muon triggers does not improve the final significance.
-The global trigger efficiency is above 95% for the signal at point A and B. It is significantly lower (79%) for the point C due to the very soft leptons spectra arising from the smaller mass difference between the nextto-lightest neutralino and the right-handed slepton in this case.
+Tables 3 and 4 summarize the Level-1 and HLT efficiencies for the signal and for the background processes with respect to the generator pre-selection.
+The global trigger efficiency is above 95% for the signal at point A and B. It is significantly lower (79%) for the point C due to the very soft leptons spectra arising from the smaller mass difference between the next-to-lightest neutralino and the right-handed slepton in this case.